Ryan Hall (fighter): Grappling career

+Hall was scheduled to challenge Ashley Williams for the Polaris lightweight title in the main event of Polaris 24 on June 3, 2023.
+Both Hall and Williams withdrew from the event just a week prior.

 Personal life

 Hall and his wife have a son (born 2018).
 While a contestant on The Ultimate Fighter, Hall explained that his frequent facial tics are a result of a mild form of Tourette's syndrome.

 Self-defense incident

-In 2011, a viral video of Hall surfaced showing Hall using grappling techniques to defend himself against a larger, aggressive man while dining in a pizza parlor.
+In 2011, a viral video surfaced showing Hall using grappling techniques to defend himself against a larger, aggressive man while dining in a pizza parlor.
 In the video, Hall demonstrates the use of a single leg takedown and the mount position.
 Later, he applies a chokehold to the man shortly before police arrive.